 communication link can be physical and/or logical.
-However, the ingo further than stating the termination points depend on design and very least, three common design scenarios could be explored and defined in each example.
-Without some guidance, entities are left auditor will agree.
-Question 4 is confusing, but Cowlitz believes the that "access points" to an ESP can be effectively moved with the a appropriate equipment.
-A communication link between two ESPs us tunnel must have an encryption/decryption device at each end insi defined as the "termination point".
-However, if an additional protect before the "termination point" to protect the ESP, would this not aff "access point?"
-Must the logs of both protective devices be maintal re left to guess and hope the ves the intent is to clarify in the application of ESPs utilizing an encrypted and inside the ESP, this is protective device is added not affectively move the -- --
+However, the imgo further than stating the termination points depend on design and very least, three common design scenarios could be explored and defined in each example.
+Without some guidance, entities are left to auditor will agree.
+Question 4 is confusing, but Cowlitz believes the that "access points" to an ESP can be effectively moved with the apappropriate equipment.
+A communication link between two ESPs us tunnel must have an encryption/decryption device at each end inside defined as the "termination point".
+However, if an additional protect before the "termination point" to protect the ESP, would this not affer "access point?"
+Must the logs of both protective devices be maintain are left to guess and hope the eves the intent is to clarify the the application of ESPs utilizing an encrypted end inside the ESP, this is protective device is added not affectively move the -- ---